-We would like you to take a moment to read our statement in response to current world events:
+We would like you to take a moment to read our statement in response to world events:

 “Studio Upstairs unreservedly supports the Black Lives Matter movement.